 Take note: the process of marriage in Sharjah will vary depending on the nationality of the bride and the groom.
 It is best to consult with a marriage lawyer in UAE prior to sending the courts a marriage application.
 In general, it is a lot easier if the bride and the groom are both of the same religious affiliation.

-Is there a need to be a resident in Sharjah in order to get Married?
+Is there a need to be a resident in order to getting married in Sharjah ?

 There is no residency requirement in getting married in UAE.
 But, it will take weeks or even months to complete the paperwork.
 This is why it is advised to work with legal consultants based in the country.

 How do I get a Marriage License in Sharjah?

 Couples that aren’t Muslims can marriage with the local courts, at their embassies or temples.
 All the documents required must be furnished to the authorities.
 If the marriage in Sharjah used English as the language during the ceremony.
 Then the marriage certificate will issue in English.
 This, however, must translate into the Arabic language with an official translator for it to be considered legal and valid in UAE.

 As soon as both the Arabic and English versions of a marriage certificate are ready, it must be taken to a public notary in UAE for certification.
 Following the certification of a local notary, the UAE Ministry of Justice will have to authenticate the marriage certificate.
 After the authentication process of the UAE Ministry of Justice, a marriage certificate will forward to the Ministry/Dept of Foreign Affairs in UAE.
 The document is then taken to an applicable embassy for attestation of the marriage certificate if it will use outside UAE.

 What documents are required for Marriage in Sharjah?

 The following are the available documents required for marrying in Sharjah:

 - Passports and certified true copies of passports of the bride and the groom;

 - Passports and certified true copies of passports of the two male witnesses;

 - Medical fitness certificate issued at a UAE medical centre affiliated with the Ministry of Health;